schema-app/schema/README.md

 ```
 The [Ionic Docs](https://ionicframework.com/docs/installation/cli) contain detailed instructions on the next steps.

+## Localisation
+schema uses the [ngx-translate](https://github.com/ngx-translate/core) library for translation.
+If you wish to contribute a localised version of the app's strings in another language, the file ```src/assets/i18n/en.json``` should be used as a template.

 ## Deploying a study
 To host your own study on the schema platform, the following steps are required:
 * Create a study protocol and upload it to a web server (follow the instructions below or try our [web-based builder](https://bldr.getschema.app/))